-The indication to undergo one may vary.
-Not all hysterectomies are the same, and the procedure may or may not involve the removal of one or both ovaries and the fallopian tubes.
-In any case, understanding the potential side effects and what you can do preoperatively may help to enhance your recovery and embrace life.
+The decision to undergo a hysterectomy can be driven by various medical reasons.
+Not all hysterectomies are the same, and the procedure may or may not include the removal of one or both ovaries and the fallopian tubes.
+Understanding the potential side effects and taking proactive steps before the surgery, can contribute to a smoother recovery and embrace life.

 WHY IS HYSTERECTOMY RECOMMENDED?

-A hysterectomy is usually recommended when other surgical or pharmacological options may not be possible or have not helped your symptoms.
+A hysterectomy is usually recommended when other surgical or pharmacological options may not be possible or have been proven ineffective for presented symptoms.

-There are several uterine conditions that may call for a hysterectomy.
-Some are benign, whilst others are malignant or cancerous.
+Numerous uterine conditions may call for a hysterectomy.
+Some are benign or non-cancerous, whilst others are malignant or cancerous.

 Benign, or non-cancerous conditions, include: